 Consequently, those in greatest need, receive not; while those who receive most are they who already have most with which to promote themselves to get even more.
 It is capitalism by another name.
 This perverted mode of conscience appeasement makes itself manifest in modern suburbia in the endless charity bags shoved through people's letter boxes.

-A precession of self-appointed do-gooders knock on my door, shaking their tins in my face to try to shame me into giving what I need to feed and clothe my own children.
-If I refuse, their rehearsed politeness cannot hide their silent cry of "Scrooge!".
+A precession of self-appointed do-gooders knock on my door, shaking their tins in my face to try to shame me into giving what I desperately need to feed and clothe my own children.
+When I refuse, which through conscience I always must, their well rehearsed politeness cannot hide their silent cry of "Scrooge!".

 The problem with these people is that they seem to have got their Dickensian characters mixed up.
 In modern suburbia, things are not necessarily as they appear.
 The modern suburban house may be the nightly resting place of a highly-paid double-income couple who commute to the city each day to make their countless thousands with which they fly off to the four corners of the world several times a year, living life to the full.
 On the other hand, it may contain a couple struggling to keep their children provided for on the misery of welfare, the breadwinner having been severed from his career unexpectedly, just as he was about to reach his peak earning phase.